-- 3.71 All other aspects of the Three-Year rules apply to you when entering the Final Year, with the exception of the eligibility requirements for the exit award of an Ordinary Degree (see 3.72) - 3.72 If you have been given direct entry to the Final Year of a University of Essex degree with a Level 5 award (including Foundation Degree or Diploma of Higher Education) awarded by another institution, and you pass 100 credits or more in your Final Year including at least 60 credits at Level 6, the Board of Examiners will consider you for an Ordinary Degree, which is unclassified.
+- 3.73 All other aspects of the Three-Year Rules of Assessment apply to you when entering the Final Year, with the exception of the eligibility requirements for the exit award of an Ordinary Degree (see 3.74). - 3.74 If you have been given direct entry to the Final Year of a University of Essex degree with a Level 5 award (including Foundation Degree or Diploma of Higher Education) awarded by another institution, and you pass 100 credits or more in your Final Year including at least 60 credits at Level 6, the Board of Examiners will consider you for an Ordinary Degree, which is unclassified.